elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 ### Register Saving
 There is one more important thing to consider when writing, or calling, functions in assembly.
 We will illustrate this by an example.

 Let's say you have written the function `int max(int a, int b)` in C and that you are linking the compiled code with your assembly program [^2].
 You are now given the task to write an assembly program that finds the largest of the *three* values stored in registers `t0`, `t1`, and `t2`.
+I.e., we want to calculate `max(max(t0, t1), t2)`

 You might write the following code:
 [^2]: You don't know how to do that just yet, but you will in a few lessons time.

 ```